05 Jun How much do you spend on an engagement ring?

 - Family and tradition: Her mother and grandmother may have had beautiful engagement rings from her father and grandfather, so she wants you to measure up

-4. Compare the ring price to the price of your iPhone or other gadgets
+4. Compare ring prices to your gadgets

 Compare the price of an engagement ring with your gadgets to put things into perspective.
 How much does your car, iPhone or other tech cost?
 What is their lifespan?
 How do their prices compare to an engagement ring that needs to last a lifetime of wear and tear?

-5. Find out EXACTLY what she wants
+5. Find out what ring she wants

 If you’re good with fashion and design, look at the existing jewellery she wears and buy a ring that matches that style.
 If you’re not good at picking out styles, ask for help.
 Her best friends or sisters are the best people to advise you because they’re her peers and know what she likes.
 You can also read our engagement ring shopping advice article.

-6. Review your financial situation
+6. Review your finances

 Consider your current financial situation and your future before buying the ring.
 There are no right or wrong answers: